stzivel/monospace-challenge/README.md

 ## Features

--Fetches user data from an API
+1.Fetches user data from an API
--Updates user status using toggle buttons
+2.Updates user status using toggle buttons
--Selects multiple users using checkboxes
+3.Selects multiple users using checkboxes

 ### Installation